bufferapp/clean-architecture-koin-boilerplate/readme.md

 # Android Clean Architecture Components Boilerplate

-Note: This is a fork of our original [Clean Architecture Boilerplate](https://github.com/bufferapp/android-clean-architecture-boilerplate), except in this repo we have switched out the MVP approach found in the presentation layer to now use ViewModels from the Android Architecture Components Library and Koin.
+Note: This is a fork of our original [Clean Architecture Boilerplate](https://github.com/bufferapp/android-clean-architecture-boilerplate), except in this repo we have switched out the MVP approach found in the presentation layer(*mobile-ui*) to now use ViewModels from the Android Architecture Components Library and Koin.
 The caching layer now also uses Room.

 Welcome 👋 We hope this boilerplate is not only helpful to other developers, but also that it helps to educate in the area of architecture.
 We created this boilerplate for a few reasons: